 You might be thinking, “How bad can these little burs really be?”
 Goathead infestations became so terrible in one town that they issued a bounty for the plant’s arrest.
 In June 2014, the town of Irrigon, Oregon announced it would pay a bounty of one dollar for each large trash bag of puncture vine that was collected.

 So how can you help your tires survive goathead season?
 The best solution is to be prepared:

-Tire sealant (whether for tubes or tubeless tires) can be a life-saver in goathead country.
-Slime’s prevent and repair tire sealant is designed to stop punctures for up to 2 years!
+Tube sealant can be a life-saver in goathead country.
+Slime’s tube sealant is designed to prevent and repair punctures for up to 2 years!
 The best part?
 It works over and over, regardless of how many thorns you come into contact with.

 Time and again, we hear stores from cyclists in areas like Arizona who come home from a ride with all these little green spots on their tires where the sealant plugged multiple goathead punctures.
 Or we hear from a homeowner in New Mexico who was able to ride his lawnmower over acres of weeds without a flat.
 Often times, the people never even noticed that they had all those punctures!

 Bicycle tire liners are thick, but lightweight, protectors that provide a physical barrier for your tube, deflecting nails, glass, thorns and other debris to prevent flats.
 Tire liners install easily between the tube and tire to offer powerful puncture protection.
 Many cyclists and joggers in goathead country install these liners as additional support when out on the trail or road.

 Goathead thorns can cause your tires to lose a small amount of air every time they puncture your tire.
 On a long journey, this can slowly decrease the overall pressure of your tire.